keyboardr/MapSL/docs/testing.md

       }
     }

-    // You can also configure mocks outside the `register` function
+    // You can also configure mocks after calling the `register` function
     // In this example YetAnotherService.instance uses `getOrProvide()` YetAnotherService.instance.stub {
       on { fetchDependency() } doAnswer { Dependency.instance }